laravel/docs/authorization.md

         // return policy class name...
     });

-> {note} Any policies that are explicitly mapped in your `AuthServiceProvider` will take precedence over any potential auto-discovered policies.
+> {note} Any policies that are explicitly mapped in your `AuthServiceProvider` will take precedence over any potentially auto-discovered policies.

 <a name="writing-policies"></a>
 ## Writing Policies